pimpalex91/linux-surface-ubuntu/README.md

 # linux-surface-ubuntu<br />
 How to create your own live usb for surface pro 4 with touchscreen support + drivers<br />
-World's First Linux Live Usb for Microsoft Surface Pro 4 with all drivers.<br />
  <br />
-Guide has been repurposed frmo the following two sources:<br />
+Guide has been repurposed from the following two sources:<br />
 https://help.ubuntu.com/community/LiveCDCustomization<br />
 https://github.com/jakeday/linux-surface<br />
  <br />